instructed-glacier-model/igm-doc/docs/about/transition-IGM-2-to-3.md

 The `oggm_shop` module now exclusively handles downloading data (e.g., RGIXXXX folders) using OGGM and converting it into a NetCDF file (`input.nc`) that adheres to IGM's naming conventions.
 However, it no longer performs the task of loading this data into IGM.
 To process the downloaded data, you must pair `oggm_shop` with either the `load_ncdf` or `local` modules.

 For example, if you use `oggm_shop`, you must include `load_ncdf` or `local` as additional `inputs` modules in your configuration.

+## Default Parameter Value Changes (Upcoming Release)

+In the upcoming release, several default parameter values will be updated to improve performance and usability.
+These changes are not applied yet but will be included in the next version:

+- **`retrain_freq` (current default: 10):** The current default retrains the ice flow CNN every 10 time steps.
+This frequency has been found insufficient in many cases.
+The next release will increase the retraining frequency to every 3 time steps.

+- **`smooth_anisotropy_factor` (current default: 0.2):** The current value of 0.2 for anisotropic smoothing has been observed to cause chessboard effects in ice thickness.
+To address this, the next release will safely deactivate anisotropic smoothing by setting this parameter to 1.0.

+- **`convexity_weight` (current default: unknown):** The current convexity weight, which is particularly useful in the absence of data, has been found to be highly empirical and non-intuitive.
+As a result, it will be deactivated in the next release by setting its value to 0.

+- **`fix_opti_normalization_issue` (current default: false):** A normalization issue has been identified in the current cost function for data assimilation, where some terms use sums while others use means.
+This inconsistency has been compensated for by adjusting regularization parameters.
+The next release will address this issue by setting this parameter to `true`, ensuring consistent use of means throughout.
+Consequently, users will need to significantly increase the regularization parameters (approximately \(10^3\) for thickness and \(10^{10}\) for sliding coefficients).

+- **`log_slidingco` (current default: false):** In the next release, the optimization will handle the square root of `slidingco` (scaled) instead of `slidingco` directly.
+This approach ensures that `slidingco` remains positive without explicitly enforcing positivity.
+Note that this change will affect the scaling of `slidingco` (approximately \(10^{-6}\)) when this option is set to `true`.

 # In more details (for developpers)